Skip to main content

 Privacy

-Data, processors, and retention summary
+Purpose, processors, and retention

 Account and profile data

-Processors: Supabase for authentication and database storage.
+Processors: Supabase supports authentication and database storage.

-Private wish and source data
+Private wishes and matching data

 Payment and donation references